Evil Scientist

 Hailing from Fife, Scotland, Arienas are an Indie- Rock band oozing energy and passion.
 From their live shows to their releases, they have shown nothing but swagger and pure rock n roll adrenaline.
 With songs carried by powerful guitar riffs and catchy hooks.
 They support Eyes of Home at Sneaky Pete’s in EDINBURGH on 14 November 2025

 For fans of New Order, St Vincent and Japanese Breakfast, Beauty Sleep consists of producer / songwriters Cheylene Murphy and Ryan McGroarty.
 The Derry duo’s debut album Be Kind was shortlisted for Best Album at the Northern Ireland Music Prize earning the pair support via BBC Radio Ulster, Radio One, 6Music, RTE2fm, Amazing Radio, Hot Press, Get In Her Ears, Nialler9 and The Belfast Telegraph.
 They’ve also clocked-up over one million streams and performed at festivals including SXSW and The Great Escape.
-They support Dear Heather at The Castle Hotel in Manchester on 28 November 2025.
+They headline The Union Bar at Queens University Student Union in BELFAST on Thursday 12 February 2026

 For fans of The Cure, DIIV, DMA’s, and Alvvays.
 Moody Moody are an alternative band from Aberdeen, weaving together shoegaze and dream pop textures to create alternative bangers.
 Songwriters Levi Kelman (vocals, guitar) and Jack Nisbet (guitar) craft the noisy sonic tapestry on guitars, while the rhythm section of Marc Culley (bass) and Phil Collingbourne (drums) lay down a powerfully warm backbone.
 They headline Cafe Drummonds in ABERDEEN on Saturday 4 April 2026